Is this the most European city in North America?

 Situated within the walls of Old Quebec, both Upper and Lower towns feature enough inviting streets to cause indecision.
 Thankfully, the entire neighborhood is as manageable as it is impressionable -- easily explored within two full days of lazily walking about.

-Highlights include the massive Château Frontenac hotel and boardwalk, Palais Royal (which doubled as an iconic french village in "Catch Me If You Can") and Rue du Petit-Champlain, which was recently voted best pedestrian street in North America.
+Highlights include the massive Château Frontenac hotel and boardwalk, Palais Royal (which doubled as an iconic french village in "Catch Me If You Can") and Rue du Petit-Champlain, which was has been voted best pedestrian street in North America.

 Other points of interest include Battlefield Park, nearby Montmorency Falls and catching little glimpses of Boston, San Francisco and Paris all in one remarkable city.